agabrown/gaiaedr3-proper-motion-visualizations/all-sky-average-proper-motions/README.md

 The [AllSkyProperMotionMap](AllSkyProperMotionMap.ipynb) notebook shows how to create the streamline plot visualizing the average proper motions.

-The [ExpectedKinematicSkyMaps](ExpectedKinematicSkyMaps.ipynb) presents a very simplistic model for the Milky Way disk kinematics that can predict the gross features seen in the proper motion (and radial velocity) data.
+The [ExpectedKinematicSkyMaps](ExpectedKinematicSkyMaps.ipynb) notebook presents a very simplistic model for the Milky Way disk kinematics that can predict the gross features seen in the proper motion (and radial velocity) data.

 ## Python code